f-rog/PrxGetter/README.md

 ## About The Project

 This project was built with the purpose of saving time when searching for proxies.
+ALSO: Support for Python 3 has been dropped.

 <!-- GETTING STARTED -->
 ## Getting Started